opensearch-project/opensearch-go/USER_GUIDE.md

 	}`)

-	// Create an index with non-default settings. var opensearchError opensearchapi.Error
-	createIndexResponse, err := client.Indices.Create(
+	// Create an index with non-default settings. createIndexResponse, err := client.Indices.Create(
 		ctx,
 		opensearchapi.IndicesCreateReq{
 			Index: IndexName,
 			Body:  mapping,
 		},
 	)

+	var opensearchError *opensearch.StructError

-	// Load err into opensearchapi.Error to access the fields and tolerate if the index already exists if err != nil {
+	// Load err into opensearch.Error to access the fields and tolerate if the index already exists if err != nil {
 		if errors.As(err, &opensearchError) {
 			if opensearchError.Err.Type != "resource_already_exists_exception" {